 Cereals have provided unlimited health benefits to mankind as a staple food in our diet.
-Cereals are rich in complex carbohydrates that provide you with ample energy, and help to prevent cancer, constipation, colon disorders, high blood, sugar levels and also enrich your overall health with abundant proteins, fats, lipids, minerals, vitamins, and enzymes.
+Cereals are rich in complex carbohydrates that provide you with ample energy and help to prevent cancer, constipation, colon disorders, high blood, sugar levels and also enrich your overall health with abundant proteins, fats, lipids, minerals, vitamins, and enzymes.

-Cereals are enriched with niacin, iron, riboflavin and thiamine, and most cereals have abundant fiber contents, especially barley, oat, and wheat.
+Cereals are enriched with niacin, iron, riboflavin and thiamine, and most cereals have abundant fibre contents, especially barley, oat, and wheat.
 Cereals also have soluble bran that aids in lowering blood cholesterol levels and keeping heart diseases at bay.

 Cereal consumption also means an intake of high amounts of protein; breakfast cereals are often eaten with milk that makes for a protein-rich meal.
 For infants, iron-fortified cereals are said to be the premium solid foods.

 Different countries have different cereals as their staple food; the reason for this diversity is the production statistics.
 For example, what is the most significant cereal in the diets of most European countries and India?
 On the other hand, rice is the primary grain used in China, Japan, South East Asia, Bangladesh, Pakistan, Brazil, Myanmar, Vietnam, and the US.

 Breakfast cereal is actually the packaged breakfast food available in almost all commercial food stores.
 These types of cereals are sometimes eaten cold or else mixed with milk or water and then fruits are added for extra nutrition and taste.